 Mount Coot-tha Botanical Gardens

-This is where your car comes in handy as the Mount Coot-tha Botanical Gardens are located outside the city centre.
+If you are trying to fill your 1 week Brisbane itinerary then the Botanical Gardens are a must.
+This is also where your car comes in handy as the Mount Coot-tha Botanical Gardens are located just outside the city centre.
 The gardens showcase a range of diverse themes, from the serene Japanese Garden to the Australian scrubland ready to explore.
 The gardens are a great place to sit and relax so bring a picnic rug if you can.

 They also provide ample opportunity to come into contact with some of the Australian wildlife.
 In fact Dave was absolutely perplexed looking at the Ibis.
 A black and white bird with a really long twig like beak.
 And don’t even get me started on the water dragons!